Graduate student Julie Taylor helping out with a Fall 2018 outreach event at the University of Kansas Student Union.

 The Division of Invertebrate Paleontology frequently provides outreach on fossils including at KU Natural History Museum events and the annual Kansas City Gem & Mineral Show.
 Further, we have given talks for Science on Tap at the Free State Brewery, and the Kansas and Missouri Paleontological Society.
 Please contact firstname.lastname@example.org for more information.

 We also participate with or contribute to several online outreach products.
 Chief among these is the Digital Atlas of Ancient Life which is designed, developed and managed by Jonathan Hendricks at the Paleontological Research Institution (PRI).
 Please visit: https://www.digitalatlasofancientlife.org/ to learn more about fossils, including where to find them, how to identify them, and their ecology and evolution.
-For those that would like to more easily access the Digital Atlas on their hand held devices we also have an app for iPhone and iPad available for free at the Apple App store.
-Please visit: https://www.digitalatlasofancientlife.org/digital-atlas-app-now-available/ for more information.
+For those that would like to more easily access the Digital Atlas on their hand held devices we also have an app for iPhone and iPad available for free at the Apple App store, https://apps.apple.com/us/app/digital-atlas-of-ancient-life/id971829286 , and for Android available for free at the Google Play store https://play.google.com/store/apps/details?id=io.aleros.digitalatlasancientlife&hl=en_US .
+Please visit: https://www.digitalatlasofancientlife.org/version-2-0-of-the-digital-atlas-of-ancient-life-app/for more information.

-An important product associated with the Digital Atlas of Ancient Life is the Digital Encyclopedia of Ancient Life, an entirely free and open access "textbook" about fossils and the history of life.
-This too is managed and developed by Jonathan Hendricks at the PRI, with contributions to the "Evolution" chapter, currently in the works, by division senior curator Bruce S. Lieberman.
+An important product associated with the Digital Atlas of Ancient Life is the Digital Encyclopedia of Ancient Life (DEAL), an entirely free and open access "textbook" about fossils and the history of life.
+This too is managed and developed by Jonathan Hendricks at the PRI.
 Please visit: https://www.digitalatlasofancientlife.org/learn/ to learn more.
+As part of the DEAL, Jonathan Hendricks and Bruce S. Lieberman have produced an online open access chapter on "Evolution and the Fossil Record" available here: https://www.digitalatlasofancientlife.org/learn/evolution/ .
+It was developed for advanced high school and intro college students and teachers and is more than 200 pages long (including figures and videos) and covers everything from natural selection to evolutionary radiations.

 For K-5 Teachers and Families